 The first 40 minutes you have to climb up the rock steps until you get the theatre viewpoint.
 Here, on your left, starts the descent on a gravel path until you reach the 2 Beduin tents located on the edge of the cliff (right side of the Siq).

 The view is amazing, seeing the Treasury from above is breathtaking.
 Taking a rest inside the tent drinking a tasty mint tea while you admire that “masterpiece” is something not to be missed.
 Go back on the same path.

 Even though the trail is classified “hard”, it’s nothing deadly, sure a bit challenging and steep in some points but not hard.
 Just keep your pace and rest when you need.

 At the end of the Street of Facades, on your left side, you’ll see a rock cut steps climbing up the cliff that leads to the High Place of Sacrifice.
 It’s a place of worship on a mountain plateau used for important religious ceremonies.

-At the end of the steps you’ll find a stall and a junction.
-If you take the left path, you’ll reach in 25 minutes the left side of the Siq where, from the edge of the cliff, you’ll have a breathtaking view on the Treasury (here there is also a beduin tent).
+At the end of the steps, you’ll find a stall and a junction.
+If you take the left path, you’ll reach in 25 minutes the left side of the Siq where, from the edge of the cliff, you’ll have a breathtaking view on the Treasury (where there is also a Beduin tent).

-Around the stall it’s possible to find some local guys offering to be your guide (they ask around 10 jd) until the edge of the cliff.
-That path is quite flat but the last part is not marked and a bit unsafe so i suggest you to be accompanied.
+Around the stall, it’s possible to find some local guys offering to be your guide (they ask around 10 JD) until the edge of the cliff.
+That path is quite flat but the last part is not marked and a bit unsafe so we suggest being accompanied.

 Taking the right path, you’ll reach in 5 minutes another junction beside 2 Obelisks.
-The left path lead you through the Wadi al Fasara.
+The left path leads you through the Wadi al Fasara.